jeanot1314/Mouse-Sensor-Hack/Sensor_hack_KA8_PAW3204DB/README.md

 Most website show only the 5 first pages of the datasheet, you can find the complete one here : http://www.icpdf.com/PIXART_datasheet/PAW3204DB_pdf_7295136/PAW3204DB_1.html

 It seem that we can't visualize the camera pixel on this chip...
 So for now we will only play with motions datas.
+The mouse has been bought on Ebay here : https://www.ebay.com/itm/Slim-2-4GHz-Optical-Wireless-Mouse-USB-Receiver-for-Laptop-PC-Black-White/302810530756?hash=item4680ea03c4:m:mIS-Wv1Smw4agEdIxi5RvPw:rk:2:pf:1&frcectupt=true
+(if the link isn't working, you can find the same mouses easily on Ebay)

 Here is the Pinout